List of counties by U.S. state and territory

-The following is a list of the 3,143 counties and county-equivalents in the 50 states and District of Columbia sorted by U.S. state, plus an additional 100 county-equivalents in the U.S. territories sorted by territory.
+An enlargeable map of the counties and county equivalents located in the 50 U.S. states and Washington, D.C. as of 2020.
+Connecticut's nine councils of government and the 100 county equivalents in the U.S. territories are not on this map.

-United States of America (50 states and DC) showing states divided into counties, or parishes in Louisiana, or boroughs and census areas in Alaska.
+The following is a list of the counties and county-equivalents in the 50 states and District of Columbia sorted by U.S. state, plus the additional 100 county-equivalents in the U.S. territories sorted by territory.